 Clues to the whereabouts of the 5 gold artworks were woven into the visual content of 5 paintings for exhibition in 20-21 Visual Arts Centre from 18th February – 29th April 2017.
 Luke worked with a code breaker from GCHQ to set the visual clues within each painting.

 The paintings in the exhibition ranged in difficulty.
-One painting was “so easy to solve even a child may be able to work out the location of the golden treasure”.
+One painting was so easy to solve even a child could work out the location of the golden treasure.
 Whilst other codes were far harder to crack.

 Luke said “For me, Treasured City is a creative treasure hunt.
 A playful fusion of history, craftsmanship, mathematics, code breaking, poetry and painting.”

-“I like the idea that ancient objects that were once hidden beneath the earth and were discovered and displayed at the museum are now being re-hidden.
-I hope the public will enjoy visiting 20-21 Arts Centre and exploring the town and surrounding countryside.”
+“I like the idea that ancient objects that were once hidden beneath the earth and were discovered and displayed at the museum are re-hidden.
+I hope the public enjoyed visiting 20-21 Arts Centre and exploring the town and surrounding countryside.”